fruit-php/routekit/README.md

 # RouteKit

-This package is part of Fruit Framework.
+This package is part of Fruit Framework, requires PHP 7.

 RouteKit is a fast router implementation.
 It stores your routing rules in a tree structure, and you can make it even faster by generating a router class with builtin class generator.